LakhderAmine99/TicTacClock/README.md

 ## upadates

 <p>
-    This is TicTacClock V.0.0.8 Beta , with a real time analog clock.
+    This is TicTacClock V.0.0.8 Beta , with a real-time analog clock.
 </P>